 These three basic cases do speak for themselves, but again, gaming on smartphones have not got wider reach yet, and just for playing PUBG doesn’t really justify it.

 What can I say?
-Asus ROG Phone is indeed a brilliant attempt, and there might be some cons but I'm certain they are out-shaded by its pros.
-If you are a power user, hates notch, and looking for a beast smartphone that can give you the ultimate gaming experience, then I strongly recommend you go with this.
+Asus ROG Phone is indeed a brilliant attempt, and there might be some cons but I’m certain they are out-shaded by its pros.
+If you are a power user, hates the notch, and looking for a beast smartphone that can give you the ultimate gaming experience, then I strongly recommend you go with this.